- Search The Registry

 In 1715, when Benezet was two years old, they immigrated to London, where he was educated.
-In 1731, at age 17, Benezet and his family immigrated to Philadelphia, PA (then) a British American colony.
-In the United State Benezet joined the Society of Friends Quaker community.
-His early attempts in business were unsuccessful and, in 1739, he became a schoolteacher at Germantown.
+In 1731, at age 17, Benezet and his family immigrated to Philadelphia, PA (then), a British American colony.
+In the United States, Benezet joined the Society of Friends Quaker community.
+His early attempts in business were unsuccessful, and in 1739, he became a schoolteacher at Germantown.
 Three years later, he moved to a position at the Friends' English School of Philadelphia (now the William Penn Charter School).

-There he was noted both for being a fine teacher, and for his dislike of the severe discipline then common.
-In 1750, he set up an evening class for slave children which he ran from his own home.
+There he was noted both for being a fine teacher and for his dislike of the severe discipline then common.
+In 1750, he set up an evening class for slave children, which he ran from his own home.
 In 1754, he left the Friends' English School to set up one of his own exclusively for girls, the first public girls' school in America.
 From at least the 1750s, Benezet became a firm opponent of slavery.
-His campaign, very much a solitary one at first, took two forms.
+His campaign, very much solitary at first, took two forms.

 First, he worked to convince his Quaker brethren in Philadelphia that slave-owning was not consistent with Christian doctrine.
-Secondly, he wrote and published at his own expense a number of anti-slavery tracts and pamphlets.
+Secondly, he wrote and published, at his own expense, a number of anti-slavery tracts and pamphlets.
 He was dogged by illness and was not able to maintain the school.
-Nevertheless, he continued to teach slave children until 1770 when, with the support of the Society of Friends, he set up the Negro School at Philadelphia.
+Nevertheless, he continued to teach slave children until 1770, when, with the support of the Society of Friends, he set up the Negro School in Philadelphia.
 He subsequently taught at both of these schools almost until his death.
 Of his writings, Some Historical Account of Guinea, written in 1772, was by far the most influential on both sides of the Atlantic.